-5.1.
-General.
-As soon as practical after the adoption of these bylaws, the Governing Board shall adopt a written policy defining the circumstances under which meetings of the Board will be open to the public (the "Open Meeting Policy").

-5.2.
-Regular Public Meetings.
-The Governing Board shall hold at least one public meeting each month, which meeting shall take place on the first Tuesday of each month (the "Regular Public Meeting"), or at such other time as the Chair shall determine.
-The Board shall ensure that, under procedures defined in its Open Meeting Policy, the public is informed, at least five (5) calendar days in advance, of the time, location, and general topics scheduled for discussion of each Regular Public Meeting.
+- 5.1.
+Governing Board Meetings.
+The Governing Board shall hold at least one (1) public meeting each calendar quarter, and such other meetings, which may be either public or non-public (in accordance with the Open Meeting Policy of the Governing Board), as the Chair (as defined below) deems necessary or appropriate to further the purposes of the Act.
+The Governing Board shall ensure that, absent exigent circumstances as determined by the Governing Board, the public is informed, at least five (5) calendar days in advance, of the time, location, and general topics scheduled for discussion of each public meeting, and, in the event of such exigent circumstances, shall ensure that notice of a public meeting is provided as soon as practicable. - 5.2.

-5.3.
-Special Meetings.
-The Governing Board may hold additional meetings ("Special Meetings"), which may be public or non-public (in accordance with the Open Meeting Policy) as it deems necessary or appropriate to further the purposes of the Act.
-The Open Meeting Policy shall set forth procedures for providing the public with reasonable notice of public Special Meetings.

-5.4.
 Telephonic Participation.
-The Governing Board may meet via telephone or teleconference, and any member may participate in a meeting by telephone, provided that, in the case of a meeting that is open to the public, at least one Board member shall be present at the location specified in the meeting notice.
+Provided that all Governing Board members are able to hear each other (and, in the case of public meetings, the public located at the location specified in the meeting notice is able to hear all of the participating members of the Governing Board), the Governing Board may meet via telephone or teleconference, and any member thereof may participate in a meeting by telephone, provided that, in the case of a meeting that is open to the public, at least one Governing Board member shall be present at the location specified in the meeting notice.